p9133740/SimpleSpringProject/README.md

 # SimpleSpringProject
-This is a simple spring project as a part of hands on training
+This is a simple spring project as a part of hands on training.